 Applications are no longer being accepted.
 Join the Interest List for information about our next program.

 Those accepted into the program will need to protect roughly 15-25 hours of time to complete the program requirements as they build their next semester course.
 This program involves:

-- Attending a 90 minute orientation session on Zoom (last week of Fall semester, early Jan date will also be available)
+- Attending a 90 minute orientation session on Zoom (mid June)

-- Self-paced work for your Spring 2023 course syllabus, Canvas site and QLT Workbook self-review (through Jan 31)
+- Self-paced work for your Spring 2023 course syllabus, Canvas site and QLT Workbook self-review (through end of July)

 - One-on-one meeting with a faculty mentor (after self-paced work completed)